 The family will receive relatives and friends on Monday from 2:00 until 4:00 p.m. and 6:00 until 8:00 p.m. at the church, and beginning at 10:00 a.m. on Tuesday at the church.
 Contributions in memory of Johnie may be made to the Howard Branch of the Cass District Library, https://cass.lib.mi.us/howard-branch; or to the Cass County Parks, http://www.casscountymi.org/CountyParks.aspx.
 Arrangements were made at the Halbritter-Wickens Funeral Home, 615 East Main Street in Niles.
 Online condolences may be left at: www.halbritterwickens.com

-To send flowers to Johnie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Johnie Alexander Rodebush, please visit our floral store.

 Howard Branch of the Cass District Library